M.2 Città di Ferrara

-M.2 Città di Ferrara was a semi-rigid military single-gondola airship made in 1910 by the Stabilimento Costruzioni Aeronautiche in Rome, designed by Gaetano Crocco and Ottavio Ricaldoni as the second aircraft of the "M-Class" airships and operated by Regia Marina (Royal Italian Navy).
-During the action of 8 June 1915 it was destroyed by an Austro-Hungarian seaplane, becoming the first airship to be shot down by another aircraft.
+M.2 Città di Ferrara was a semi-rigid military single-gondola airship made in 1910 by Stabilimento Costruzioni Aeronautiche at the Vigna di Valle Air Base in Bracciano.
+It was designed by Gaetano Crocco and as the second aircraft of the "M-Class" airships and operated by the Servizio Aeronautico (Aeronautical Service) of Italy’s Regia Marina (Royal Navy).
+During the action of 8 June 1915 it was destroyed by a seaplane of the Austro-Hungarian Aviation Troops, becoming the first airship to be shot down by another aircraft.